-West: A surface parking lot for the UW-Madison campus, zoned CI; and are zoned CI.
+West: A surface parking lot for the UW-Madison campus, zoned CI; and

 East: A surface parking lot for the UW-Madison campus, beyond which is a four-story academic building.
-Both
+Both are zoned CI.

-Adopted Land Use Plans: The Comprehensive Plan (2006) recommends Campus Institutional (CI) uses for the subject site while the Regent Street - South Campus Neighborhood Plan recommends Academic/Research uses for the subject property.
+Adopted Land Use Plans: The Comprehensive Plan (2018) recommends Special Institutional (SI) uses for the subject site while the Regent Street - South Campus Neighborhood Plan recommends Academic/Research uses for the subject property.
 The Plan describes such land uses as one with buildings that house classrooms, offices, other academic uses, and research facilities.
 The plan also makes a series of recommendations for a variety of topics including land use, urban design, building heights, building setbacks, building stepbacks, streetscape enhancements, parking and traffic circulation among other topics.
-The UW-Madison Campus Institutional District Master Plan (2017) recommendations research uses for the subject site.